RomanMetelov/GodApp/README.md

 So, what do I want to get:

-1. Achievments diary, diary of what's done.
+1. Achievments diary (winnings), diary of what's done.
 2. all my notes, everything that i want to save: my thoughts, useful links, quotes and clishes from books movies and blogers, everything that i'd like to save notes separated by folders and channels (like telegram) and with tags.
 I'd like to have educational, financial records, daily, weekly plans, year and decade plans
 I'd like to create notes about cafes, cinema halls with my review and mark, cars, bikes, food, beverages, hotels.